University of California Berkeley’s Mastercard Foundation Scholar Program 2023-2024 ( Fully funded)

 While the Mastercard Foundation Scholars Program at UC Berkeley is not open to undergraduates, students at this level are welcome to apply to the University of California, Berkeley.
 More information on the undergraduate process is available on the Undergraduate Admissions site(link is external).
 Other Scholars Program partners(link is external) are recruiting undergraduates.

-One Comment on “University of California Berkeley’s Mastercard Foundation Scholar Program 2023-2024 ( Fully funded)”
+1 thought on “University of California Berkeley’s Mastercard Foundation Scholar Program 2023-2024 ( Fully funded)”

 This is a good and wonderful scholarship.